bigmoves/quickslice/docs/guides/authentication.md

 **PKCE (Proof Key for Code Exchange)** prevents authorization code interception.
 Before redirecting, the SDK generates a random secret and sends only its hash to the server.
 When exchanging the code for tokens, the SDK proves it initiated the request.

 **DPoP (Demonstrating Proof-of-Possession)** binds tokens to a cryptographic key in your browser.
 Each request includes a signed proof.
-Even if an attacker steals your access token, they can't use it without the key.
+An attacker who steals your access token cannot use it without the key.

 ## OAuth Endpoints